Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 RAW & WILD Market & Cafe in Bowral

-Alternatively, stop by the long-running Robertson Pie Shop, with a huge range of sweet and savoury pies, in both small and large sizes, available for takeaway.
+Alternatively, continue driving south to the long-running Robertson Pie Shop.
+The shop has a huge range of sweet and savoury pies, in small and large sizes, available for takeaway.

 Dog-Friendly Pubs on the Southern Highlands